Funded by Senate Bill 1407

 In early 2011, the Judicial Council acquired a site for the new courthouse located at 675 Lakeport Boulevard, within city limits near downtown Lakeport.
 The site has good access from Highway 29 and Lakeport Boulevard and is close to services that will make it convenient for court users.

 Through its staff, the Judicial Council is the lead agency for preparation of an environmental report to comply with CEQA.

 August 23, 2010, to September 22, 2010: Draft Initial Study and Mitigated Negative Declaration circulated.
 The draft study evaluated the potential environmental impacts of the proposed project and recommended mitigation measures.

 September 15, 2010: Public meeting held.

-In response to public comments, the AOC completed a Final Initial Study and Mitigated Negative Declaration.
+In response to public comments, council staff completed a Final Initial Study and Mitigated Negative Declaration.
 (33 MB)

-On December 9, 2010, the AOC filed a Notice of Determination, thereby completing the CEQA process.
+On December 9, 2010, council staff filed a Notice of Determination, thereby completing the CEQA process.

 Architect's rendering: New Lakeport Courthouse, looking northwest

 The New Lake County Courthouse is in architectural design-working drawings, with a current expected completion date of 3 Q 2017.